python/cpython/Doc/reference/expressions.rst

    yield_atom: "(" `yield_expression` ")"
    yield_expression: "yield" [`expression_list` | "from" `expression`]

-The :keyword:`yield` expression is only used when defining a :term:`generator` function, and can only be used in the body of a function definition.
-Using a :keyword:`yield` expression in a function definition is sufficient to cause that definition to create a generator function instead of a normal function.
+The yield expression is only used when defining a :term:`generator` function and thus can only be used in the body of a function definition.
+Using a yield expression in a function's body causes that function to be a generator.

 When a generator function is called, it returns an iterator known as a generator.
 That generator then controls the execution of a generator function.
 The execution starts when one of the generator's methods is called.
-At that time, the execution proceeds to the first :keyword:`yield` expression, where it is suspended again, returning the value of :token:`expression_list` to generator's caller.
-By suspended we mean that all local state is retained, including the current bindings of local variables, the instruction pointer, and the internal evaluation stack.
-When the execution is resumed by calling one of the generator's methods, the function can proceed exactly as if the :keyword:`yield` expression was just another external call.
-The value of the :keyword:`yield` expression after resuming depends on the method which resumed the execution.
-If :meth:`~generator.__next__` is used (typically via either a :keyword:`for` or the :func:`next` builtin) then the result is :const:`None`, otherwise, if :meth:`~generator.send` is used, then the result will be the value passed in to that method.
+At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`expression_list` to generator's caller.
+By suspended, we mean that all local state is retained, including the current bindings of local variables, the instruction pointer, and the internal evaluation stack.
+When the execution is resumed by calling one of the generator's methods, the function can proceed exactly as if the yield expression was just another external call.
+The value of the yield expression after resuming depends on the method which resumed the execution.
+If :meth:`~generator.__next__` is used (typically via either a :keyword:`for` or the :func:`next` builtin) then the result is :const:`None`.
+Otherwise, if :meth:`~generator.send` is used, then the result will be the value passed in to that method.

 .. index:: single: coroutine